TIBHannover/oersi-backend/README.md

 ## Supported Metadata Schema

-The schema that is supported by the backend have to include the following required properties:
+You need to specify the base schema fields of your schema in _search_index.properties_.
-* `id` - unique identification of the resource
+* `base-field-config.resourceIdentifier` - (required) the field containing the unique identification of the resource
-* `mainEntityOfPage.id` - identification of the source metadata
+* `base-field-config.metadataSource` - (optional) subfields define the usage of the source metadata information.
+If absent, no features (like deletions) via source-metadata-id is available.
+* `base-field-config.metadataSource.field` - the field containing the metadata source information
+* `base-field-config.metadataSource.useMultipleItems` - (true/false) contains the specified field a single value or multiple values
+* `base-field-config.metadataSource.isObject` - (true/false) contains the specified field an object or (a) string value(s)
+* `base-field-config.metadataSource.objectIdentifier` - the identifier of the object item (isObject=true). base is the object item field.
+Only required for isObject=true, otherwise the raw value is used as identifier.
+* `base-field-config.metadataSource.queries` - define a list of named queries to be able to access object resources by a metadataSource search
-* `mainEntityOfPage.provider.name` - the name of the provider of the source metadata
+* `base-field-config.metadataSource.queries.name` - the name of the query
+* `base-field-config.metadataSource.queries.field` - the search field of the query

 ## Rest API